 An agenda and supporting papers will be circulated to members of the Authority at least one clear week in advance of the meeting.
 Special arrangements will be made where papers contain personal data or sensitive enforcement or similar information.
 All matters requiring substantial decisions should usually appear on the agenda and be supported by short papers including the necessary information upon which to base a decision.
 There may be pressing circumstances where this cannot happen.

-At each regular meeting of the Board, the Commissioner will normally provide a written or oral report on recent current and prospective activities and issues, and a written report with management accounts to summarise the budgetary situation.
+At each regular meeting of the Board, the Commissioner or a member of the SLT will normally provide a written or oral report on recent current and prospective activities and issues, and a written report with management accounts to summarise the budgetary situation.

 The DP Law requires proper minutes to be kept.